azer7777/Project-09/README.md

 ##Usage
 Register a new account or log in.
-Explore the feed to see posts and reviews from users you follow.
+Explore the feed to see tickets and reviews from users you follow.
-Create new posts and write reviews for existing posts.
+Create new posts and write reviews for existing tickets.
-Edit and delete your posts and reviews.
+Edit and delete your tickets and reviews.
 Follow or block other users to manage your connections.
-Visit the admin panel at http://127.0.0.1:8000/admin/ to manage users, posts, and reviews.
+Visit the admin panel to manage users, tickets, and reviews.